William Crighton: 2015–present: ABC Music and William Crighton

 In 2015, Crighton returned to Australia, living in Burrinjuck, New South Wales, where he began writing songs.
 After making some rough recordings, he sent them off to his friend and mentor, Matt Sherrod, for some input.
 Crighton asked Sherrod to come out from the US and play the new songs with him, and they recorded an album in a week and a half.

 In March 2016 Crighton released his self-titled album.
 The album was nominated for Best Independent Country Album at the AIR Awards of 2017.

 In March 2017, Crighton released a limited edition EP titled Hope Recovery.

 In May 2018 Crighton released Empire.
-The album was also named Album of the Year by Dave Faulkner in the The Saturday Paper.
+The album was named Album of the Year by Dave Faulkner in The Saturday Paper.
 Blues for the Bush festival said, "Produced by established producer and collaborator Matt Sherrod and recorded in a series of evocative settings, Empire expands Crighton's powerful sound into sprawling new planes and finds the singer-songwriter bringing a cinematographer's eye for detail to bear on his unique and immersive lyrical style."

 In February 2022, Crighton released Water and Dust.
 Scenestr said "Water and Dust is an album that will gift new layers with repeat listens, revealing more and more of William's soul, the artist's honest storytelling capturing the many facets of the Australian character that will resonate deeply."
 The album won the Best Blues and Roots Album at the 2022 ARIA Music Awards.